Pay your tuition fees for Scottish, EU, and Rest of UK postgraduate students

-If you fail to pay tuition fees within 28 days
+If you fail to pay your tuition fees

-If you have not paid your tuition fees in full or arranged to pay by Direct Debit instalments within 28 days of matriculation you will be liable to pay a late payment fee of 3.5% on your tuition fee (maximum charge £400).
+If you have not paid your tuition fees in full or arranged to pay by Direct Debit instalments by the date given on your tuition fee invoice you will be liable to pay a late payment fee of 3.5% on your tuition fee (maximum charge £400).